English

 UCEAP Programs Questionnaire

-Our basic guideline is 1 summer course, 1-2 courses for a semester, and 2-4 courses for a year.
+Our basic guideline is two summer courses can be combined for creidt as one course for the major, one or two courses may be approved for a semester abroad, and about 2-4 courses for a year abroad.
 Rarely, if ever will more than 4 courses be approved.

-No, all courses must be individually reviewed and there is no list of pre-approved courses.
-They are evaluated after you return and are not guaranteed because of this process.
+No, all courses must be individually reviewed by petition, and there is no list of pre-approved courses.
+Courses are evaluated after you return and are not guaranteed because of this process.

-No, but we are happy to work with students on their own plans.
+No, but our advisers are happy to work with students on their plans.

-A Faculty Undergraduate Adviser determines credit toward the major for coursework completed abroad on a case-by-case basis.
-Students must meet with the Undergraduate Major Adviser once they return and provide documentation (e.g., course syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UCB upper-division course.
+The Director of Undergraduate Studies determines credit toward the major for coursework completed abroad on a case-by-case basis.
+Students must submit their petition once they return and provide documentation (e.g., course syllabi, completed exams, papers, and other written work) to demonstrate that the education abroad course is comparable in coverage, rigor, and substance to a UCB upper-division course.
 Students are welcome to meet with an Adviser prior to departure to receive advising and guidance on potential courses.

 Yes.